 You should check your child's hair regularly for head lice.
 If your child has head lice you should inform the teacher or principal and treat the hair immediately.
-Everybody, including you, other members of the family and schoolfriends, should be checked for lice.
+Everybody, including you, other members of the family and school friends, should be checked for lice.
 The reality is that anybody could catch head lice.
-Head lice are not choosy about what type of hair they go for.
-In fact, they tend to prefer clean rather than dirty hair!
+Head lice are not choosy about what type of hair they go for - clean, dirty, long or short.
 Head lice are easy to treat.
 Lotion or shampoo treatments can be bought from pharmacies without a prescription.